 What is the Job of a Therapist in Group Therapy?

 A group therapist employs a broad set of skills to lead the group for optimal growth and change.
-Some of the therapy skills that form the basis of an effective group discussion include:
+Some of the therapy skills that form the basis of a meaningful group discussion include:

-- Active listening – The therapist needs to be attentive and present throughout discussion to avoid missing minute details communicated by group members.
+- Active listening – The therapist must be attentive and present throughout the discussion to avoid missing minute details communicated by group members.

-- Facilitating – The therapist will attempt to facilitate effective communication between group members, so that they can openly express their feelings.
+- Facilitating – The therapist will attempt to facilitate effective communication between group members so they can openly express their feelings.
 The therapist will work to build an atmosphere of safety, acceptance, and trust.

 - Clarifying – The therapist will focus on core underlying problems and help group members gain clear insight into their thoughts and feelings.

-- Reflecting – The therapist will evaluate the feelings and emotions of group members by observing their way of communication and their body language — and express (or reflect) those feelings back to the group members.
+- Reflecting – The therapist will evaluate group members’ feelings and emotions by observing their communication and body language and expressing (or remembering) those feelings to them.

 - Empathizing – The therapist will regard and respect the member’s feelings even though the therapist’s experiences and thoughts may differ from that of the members.
 This also includes the ability to discern subtle nonverbal messages.

-- Interpreting – The therapist will explain behaviors or symptoms of one group member to another.
-Members are also allowed to interpret their own behavior.
+- Interpreting – The therapist will explain the behaviors or symptoms of one group member to another.
+Members are also allowed to analyze their behavior.

-- Questioning – The therapist will ask both open-and-closed-ended questions regarding the matter of concern either to a group member or the entire group.
+- Questioning – The therapist will ask open-and-closed-ended questions regarding the matter of concern to either a group member or the entire group.

-- Linking – The therapist will interlink those members who share common experiences or concerns, so they can work as a team to sort out their issues.
+- Linking – The therapist will interlink those members who share everyday experiences or concerns, so they can work as a team to sort out their issues.

-- Confronting – The therapist confronts members to acknowledge their conflicts in thoughts, feelings, and behaviors.
-Group members will be asked to decipher their own behaviors.
+- Confronting – The therapist faces members to acknowledge their conflicts in thoughts, feelings, and behaviors.
+Group members will be asked to decipher their behaviors.

 - Supporting – The therapist will instill positive reinforcement to promote change.

-- Summarizing – The therapist will summarize and provide a recap of the key points deduced from the discussion.
-Members will also get to know about the direction towards which the discussion is headed.
+- Summarizing – The therapist will outline and provide a recap of the critical points deduced from the discussion.
+Members will also learn about the direction in which the debate is headed.